SO 329 Sociology of the Life Course

 600 – 699 D

 Late Submission of Course Materials: Late assignments will be accepted by the course instructor.
 However, ALL work that is submitted and/or received past the established deadline will be assessed a penalty of 50% of the value of the assignment.
 This policy does not extend to weekly discussion topics.
-Students who do not participate in the weekly discussions in a timely manner are encouraged to participate in past discussions as possible, but no points will be awarded for late participation.
+Students who do not participate in the weekly discussions in a timely manner are encouraged to participate in past discussions as possible, but no points will be awarded for said late participation.
 Students have until Sunday night at midnight (CST) to complete their discussion questions.

 Classroom Rules of Conduct: Students must be respectful to all points of view, especially to those which are different from their own.
 Respect and courtesy must prevail in the classroom.
 Please be aware of the words you use in your discussions.
 It is sometimes difficult to understand intent and tone in the online classroom, because we lack the nonverbal queues.
 It is important that we recognize the value in various points of views as we search for truth.